Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/GettingStarted.md

 ### Import the library you need

-You should use one (or several) of the following imports for your needs:
+You should use one (or several) of the following imports for your needs, which are basically _Swift Package_ products.

 ```swift
 import OUDS                  // If you want to define your theme or use OUDSThemeableView